 Doing eccentric contractions (slow relaxation with less weight) can help to decondition habitual tightening and shortening.
 The key point is this: Always relax completely between repetitions.
 Even better: Relax and take a full, deep breath between very slow reps.
 If you're using a weight machine, adjust it (and your position) so that you can completely relax without overextending your joints (very important).
 Try this, and you'll find your strength and endurance increase significantly.

 All competent trainers include stretching and warm-ups in their programs.
 An advance in physical conditioning, called Somatics, does even more than stretching and warm-ups to prevent muscle "pulls" and other injuries, both in the short-term and in the long term.

 slow, systematic patterns of movement

 to develop both usable strength and coordination.
 Muscles with too little muscle tone develop tone, while muscles with too much tone relax.
 Coordination, strength, and posture improve.

 People who practice Somatics learn how to use the muscles they need and to leave the rest relaxed.
 These changes improve your body use as you work out.

 Somatics systematically uses many exercise patterns to reach every part of the body.
 The exercises reduce the chance of injury, improve coordination, reverse certain effects of aging on movement, and enable you to get more out of weight training.

 If you have alread been injured, chances are these exercises (or, for especially painful problems, sessions with a clinical somatic educator) can help you recover from the injury much more quickly than by traditional therapeutic techniques, alone.

-Here's the introduction to an exercise to loosen tight hamstrings.
+Here's an exercise to loosen tight hamstrings -- WITHOUT stretching.